jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

     EOF().__class__ = BE
     BE().__class__ = EOF

-Since we cannot change the Java class of an object at runtime, the representation of ``BE``, ``TE`` and ``EOF`` instances must be the same Java class.
+Since we cannot change the Java class of an object at run time, the representation of ``BE``, ``TE`` and ``EOF`` instances must be the same Java class.
 This extends to quite a few Python classes